jeburks2/dcgm-exporter-hpc-job-mapping/README.md

 - **A `MIG-...` UUID** resolves straight to the instance handle, giving both the GPU instance ID and the parent GPU's minor number.
 - **A `GPU-...` UUID** resolves to a full GPU.
 If that GPU is in MIG mode, the entry doesn't say which instances the job holds, so all of them are mapped.

-### Why `RunInJob` matters
+### `PrologFlags=RunInJob`

-Interpreting those numbers as positions in the node's device list is a guess, and on a MIG node with mixed profiles it is wrong.
-A job allocated GPU instances 3 and 5 of a partitioned A100 is handed `SLURM_JOB_GPUS=0,1`; read positionally against the node list, `1` resolves to instance 4 — a device the job never had.
+The prolog handles both cases.
+With `RunInJob` it runs inside the job's cgroup, where NVML enumerates only the job's own devices; when that view holds exactly as many devices as the allocation names, the visible set *is* the allocation and the device numbers are never consulted.
+Without `RunInJob` it sees the whole node and resolves the numbers positionally.
+Neither can misfire on the count check itself: a confined view never shows more devices than were allocated, and unconfined, an equal count means the job holds the entire node.

-With `PrologFlags=RunInJob` the prolog runs inside the job's cgroup, where NVML enumerates only the job's own devices.
-When that view holds exactly as many devices as the allocation names, the visible set *is* the allocation and the numbers are never consulted.
-This is the path to rely on.
-It cannot misfire: a confined view never shows more devices than were allocated, and unconfined, an equal count means the job holds the whole node.
+The epilog is unaffected either way.
+It never runs inside the job's cgroup, even with `RunInJob` set, so it always sees the whole node — which is exactly why it matches on job ID rather than resolving devices a second time.
+Resolving them would clear a different set of files than the prolog wrote and strand the job ID on the rest.

-The epilog does not run inside the job's cgroup even when `RunInJob` is set — it sees the entire node.
-That asymmetry is why it matches on job ID instead of resolving devices; resolving them would clear a different set of files than the prolog wrote and strand a job ID on the rest.
+Slurm's numbering is node-global, and it accounts for devices already in use.
+Two concurrent jobs on a partitioned node land on disjoint files: a single-GPU job takes gres index `0`, and a five-GPU job starting while it runs is handed `1,2,3,4,5`, not `0,1,2,3,4`.

 This does assume the GPU index dcgm-exporter reports matches the device's minor number, which holds whenever DCGM runs unrestricted, as a host-level exporter normally does.
 To confirm on a given node, compare `nvidia-smi --query-gpu=index,name --format=csv` against `ls -la /dev/nvidia[0-9]*`.